KandlaguntaVenkataSivaNiranjanReddy/jenkins/Jenkins_CI_CD_Guide.md

 ## 🛠️ What is Jenkins?

-**Jenkins** is an open-source automation server designed to help with:
+**Jenkins** Jenkins is an open-source automation server primarily used to implement Continuous Integration (CI) and Continuous Delivery/Deployment (CD) in software development.
+It helps automate the building, testing, and deployment of applications, making development faster and more reliable.
 - **Continuous Integration (CI)** – Automatically test and integrate code.
 - **Continuous Delivery/Deployment (CD)** – Automatically deliver or deploy code to production.